 The New Jersey Department of Environmental Protection (DEP) has made addressing water craft impacts Item #10 in its Comprehensive Action Plan for Barnegat Bay.
 The DEP has identified sixteen ecologically sensitive areas in the bay.
 These areas are valuable because of the presence of submerged aquatic vegetation, nesting shore birds, diverse marine wildlife, and other key environmental factors.
 To learn more about green boating practices and to see a map of the ecologically sensitive areas, visit the DEP’s webpage for Action Item #10.

-NJBoating.org is a comprehensive, easy- to-use, interactive website that links visitors to a wealth of New Jersey boating information.
-The site contains extensive information about the New Jersey Clean Vessel Act Program, including pumpout station locations (contact information, water depth at pumpout sites and GPS coordinates) as well as additional information to assist boaters, such as locations and availability of public boat ramps, best boating practices, and state fishing regulations.
+NJBoating.org is a comprehensive, easy-to-use, interactive website that links visitors to a wealth of New Jersey boating information.
+The site has extensive information to assist boaters, including how to find boat pumpout stations, locations and availability of public boat ramps, best boating practices, and state fishing regulations.

 No Discharge Zone

 The Barnegat Bay has been designated a NO DISCHARGE ZONE by the New Jersey Department of Environmental Protection (NJDEP).
 This means discharge of boat sewage, treated or untreated, is forbidden in the Barnegat Bay.
-The NO DISCHARGE ZONE is needed to reduce pollution from boat sewage in Barnegat Bay.
+The NO DISCHARGE ZONE is needed to reduce pollution from boat sewage in the bay.
 Sewage from boats can lower oxygen levels in the water, increase fecal bacteria counts, and increase algal blooms.
 Boat sewage should be pumped out responsibly at a marina pump-out station.
 Over 100 fixed pump-out stations have been installed at New Jersey Marinas.
-Please visit the Clean Vessel Act webpage on the NJDEP’s Division of Fish and Wildlife website to learn more.
+Please visit NJBoating.org to learn more.

 Boaters in Barnegat Bay can also utilize the four FREE Pumpout Boats to discharge boat sewage.
-The Ocean County Pumpout Boats opearate throughout the Barnegat Bay and Little Egg Harbor Bay.
-They typically operate from Memorial Day through the end of September and are in service Friday through Monday from 10:00 am to 6:00 pm.
+The Ocean County Pumpout Boats operate throughout the Barnegat Bay and Little Egg Harbor Bay, typically Friday through Monday from Memorial Day through the end of September.

 Ocean County Pumpout Boats can be contacted on the marine VHF radio channel 9 by identifying the boat, its location, and service requested.
-The boats and the free service they provide is made available by the Ocean County Board of Chosen Freeholders, the Ocean County Prosecuter’s Office, and the Ocean County Utilities Authority.
-For more information, visit the Ocean County Department of Planning’s Coastal Issues webpage or call (732) 929-2054.
+The pumpout boat service is made available by the Ocean County Board of County Commissioners, the Ocean County Prosecuter’s Office, and the Ocean County Utilities Authority.
+For more information, visit the Ocean County Department of Planning’s Pumpout Boat Program webpage or call (732) 929-2054.

 Clean Marina Program